 Enhancing the potential and future career perspectives of the staff members

 Secondees reported a strong collaboration with the hosting organizations and a good exchange of knowledge.
-In particular, researchers from the Universities allowed private companies to raise their awareness in state-of-the-art technologies, while researchers coming from SMEs of the Consortium bring to Universities and pilots knowledge about the collection of requirements, specific of the healthcare sector, and a good understanding of the technologies over which the project infrastructure will be developed.
+Researchers from the Universities allowed private companies to raise their awareness in state-of-the-art technologies, while researchers coming from SMEs of the Consortium bring to Universities and pilots knowledge about the collection of requirements, specific of the healthcare sector, and a good understanding of the technologies over which the project infrastructure will be developed.
 It is important to note how the secondees from the partners that joined the Consortium in the last two years strongly committed into the success of the project itself, introducing new skills and knowledge that were missing and actively participating in research activities.
 The last two years have seen a high participation, and the work has been coordinated to achieve project goals.

 New and lasting research collaborations